teambit/bit/README.md

 Bit helps you easily track and manage changes to shared code in any number of repositories, using a remote source of truth called a Scope.

-You can use Bit to import the components you share into other projects, and simultaneously develop them from different repositories.
-Changes can be shared back to the Scope from any repository (creating a new version), to update them in other repositories if needed.
+You can import shared components into other projects and simultaneously develop them from different repositories.
+Changes made to imported components can be shared back to the Scope (creating a new version), and updated across different repositories.

 If you share your components to the open [bitsrc registry](https://bitsrc.io), you can also install components using NPM or Yarn.
-Changes can still be applied to the shared source-code and shared back out to the Scope, enabling updates across the the consuming repositories.
+Changes can still be applied to the shared source-code and shared back to the Scope, enabling updates across the consuming repositories.

 ### Greater discoverability and control

-Bit helps you create a single source where you can organize and discover the building blocks shared throughout your projects and packages.
-You can learn which pieces of source code already exist (sometimes more than once), organize different versions for different teams and search for components throughout your entire database.
+Bit helps you create a single place where you can organize and discover the building blocks shared throughout your projects.
+You can learn which pieces of source code already exist (sometimes more than once) in your different repositories, organize different versions for different teams and search for components throughout your entire database.

-You can also easily learn which components are used by who and where, to safely make multiple changes in multiple repositories with absolute control over your dependency graph.
+Bit also makes it easy to learn exactly which components are used by who and where, to safely make multiple changes in multiple repositories with absolute control over your dependency graph.

 ### Extending Bit